 I changed my desk, choosing one that had the right height.
 This way, I could decide to work while sitting, or even standing up.
-I have bought an ergonomic chair that supports my back and a stool for foot and ankles relief.
-I changed bulbs and lamps, going for a great diffused lighting that didn’t created shadows.
+I have got hold of an ergonomic chair, which can be easily purchased from online shops like Office Monster (you can click here to visit their site).
+The chair supports my back and a stool for foot and ankles relief.
+I changed bulbs and lamps, going for a great diffused lighting that didn’t create shadows.
 I am so happy about this office makeover, that I think it is the best investment I’ve ever made for my job.

 Even if I am very hungry, I try to avoid eating at my desk.
 The only edible items allowed on my desk are a cup of coffee or tea and my water bottle.
 I drink about 1.5 liters of water each day, and this has an incredible positive impact on my performance.
 In fact, a correct hydration is essential to keep all our body (and mind) functions at their best.
 I try to have a balanced diet and I’ve totally banned snacks.
 I have a wholesome breakfast, then lunch and dinner.

 My body is my temple, not just my “casing”.
 If my energy flows in the correct way throughout my entire body, this is reflected in my mind as well.
 Yoga is perfect not only for relaxing and meditation, but it can really help on a physical level.
 The practice of the asana has strengthened my muscles and improved my posture.